15 Ways to Start Your Own Homestead Journey Right Now, No Matter Where You Live!

 OK---The last just flows right into this one! :-) If you are becoming a homesteader, you will want to give some consideration to keeping stores of food.
 Not only does this allow you to eat whole foods even when out of season, but it is also a great way to prepare.

 When I started reading homestead blogs a couple of years ago, I quickly realized that homesteading and preparedness go hand in hand.
+Here is an article you'll enjoy about getting started on your food storage journey.
+Here is another article that's related.
+It's all about how to keep a seed bank, so you can be ready to plant your own garden.

 12. Have a Get Home Bag or Bug Out Bag Ready to Go in Your Vehicle